kholia/DDX/README.md

 - True 5W output on all HF bands.
 It even outputs ~1-2 W @ 50 MHz!
 (We now just need a 6m capable receiver section to build a 6m digital transceiver).

-- Rock-solid PA which handles open, short, and bad SWR conditions.
+- Rock-solid PA which handles open, short, and bad SWR conditions (1:10 SWR tested).
 We knowingly stress-test it with untuned antennas and still manage DX (not a recommended practice for sure though).

 - Rock-steady VFO which does NOT drift even under exposed conditions.
 Yes - it receives WSPR at 28 MHz just fine.